 Dust with grated nutmeg for garnish.

-You can vary the milk that you use in the brandy milk punch.
-You can make it creamier by using half-and-half or even heavy cream.
+- You can vary the milk that you use in the brandy milk punch.
+Make it creamier by using half-and-half or even heavy cream.
 For a lighter choice, use nonfat or 1 percent milk.

-If you don't tolerate milk products well, you can switch the milk for alternatives such as soy milk or almond milk.
+- If you don't tolerate milk products well, you can switch the milk for alternatives such as soy milk or almond milk.
 As some of these are sweetened, you might want to adjust the amount of simple syrup you add.